ruslanmv/How-to-Finetuning-Large-Language-Models/blog.md

 Instruction tuning teaches the model to behave more like a chatbot, providing a better user interface for model generation.
 For example, it turned GPT-3 into ChatGPT, increasing AI adoption from thousands of researchers to millions of people.
 You can use instruction-following datasets, such as FAWS, customer support conversations, slack messages, etc. If you don't have QA data, you can convert it to QA by using a prompt template or another LLM.
 The standard cycle of fine-tuning consists of Data Preparation, Training, and Evaluation.

+**3. Formatting Your Fine-tuning Data**

+There are various ways to format your data for fine-tuning.
+Here, the code demonstrates extracting questions and answers from a JSONL file and combining them into a single text format.

 ```python
 ### Various ways of formatting your data